DigitalExpart/PAKtIQ/SETUP_CHECKLIST.md

 - ✅ 6 tables visible in Supabase Table Editor
 - ✅ Can sign up a test user
 - ✅ Profile automatically created for new user
-- ✅ Can create a pakt
+- ✅ Can create a Resolve
 - ✅ Can add milestones
 - ✅ Progress updates automatically
 - ✅ No console errors